MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-intune.md

 - Install the v95+ Edge browser on your macOS devices

-## Onboard macOS devices into Microsoft 365 Compliance solutions using Microsoft Intune
+## Onboard macOS devices into Microsoft Purview solutions using Microsoft Intune

 Onboarding a macOS device into Compliance solutions is a six phase process.